chrisk44/Hijacker/README.md

 ##Installation:
 Make sure:
+* you are on Android 5+
 * you are rooted.
 SuperSU is required.
-If you are on CM, install SuperSU.
+If you are on CM, install SuperSU
 * have installed busybox (opened and installed the tools)
-* have a firmware to support Monitor Mode.
+* have a firmware to support Monitor Mode
 Run ifconfig to find out the name of your monitor mode interface.

 ####Download the latest version [here](https://github.com/chrisk44/Hijacker/releases).